A flipped classroom is an approach to education that flips traditional homework and teaching time activities.

 Major advantages of flipped classrooms include freedom to self-pace learning, increased one-on-one time with teachers, and increased time for social interaction.

-- Self-Paced Learning: Students can learn at their own pace.
+- Pro 1: Self-Paced Learning.
+Students can learn at their own pace.
 Once they achieve mastery of a topic, they can move on to the next preparatory video without having to wait for their classmates.

-- One-to-One Teacher Time: As the teacher spends less time instructing and more time facilitating learning, students get more one-to-one time with their teacher.
+- Pro 2: One-to-One Teacher Time.
+As the teacher spends less time instructing and more time facilitating learning, students get more one-to-one time with their teacher.

-- Differentiation: As students can work at their own pace, advanced students can move on to harder topics while slower students spend time working on mastering the basics.
+- Pro 4: Differentiation.
+As students can work at their own pace, advanced students can move on to harder topics while slower students spend time working on mastering the basics.

-- Optimal use of Time: Advanced students who do not need help can go on alone, while the teacher spends as much focused time as possible on students who are struggling.
+- Pro 5: Optimal use of Time.
+Advanced students who do not need help can go on alone, while the teacher spends as much focused time as possible on students who are struggling.

 Major disadvantages of flipped classrooms include potential for exacerbating the digital divide, mixed empirical results, and poor quality preparatory videos.

-- Increased Achievement Gap: An achievement gap may emerge if advanced students are allowed to go ahead at their own pace.
+- Con 1: Increased Achievement Gap.
+An achievement gap may emerge if advanced students are allowed to go ahead at their own pace.
 There is an argument to be made for getting advanced students to slow down and take a teacher role to support slower students via peer instruction.

-- Crowded Curriculum: In a crowded curriculum, teachers have to push through topics at a fast pace.
+- Con 2: Crowded Curriculum.
+In a crowded curriculum, teachers have to push through topics at a fast pace.
 Students who self-pace for mastery may fall well behind and not achieve all class requirements in enough time.

-- Digital Divide: Students without computers or internet at home may not be able to access video resources required for flipped learning to take place.
+- Con 3: Digital Divide.
+Students without computers or internet at home may not be able to access video resources required for flipped learning to take place.

-- Relies on Direct Instruction: Direct instruction is given a prominent role during homework.
+- Con 4: Relies on Direct Instruction.
+Direct instruction is given a prominent role during homework.
 At a time when direct instruction is seen as not an ideal approach to teaching, this model keeps direct instruction.
 It simply moves it to homework time, forcing students to watch videos at home (which they still may not understand).

-- Delay between Instruction and Practice: After a student watches a video at home, they may have forgotten what it said by the time they have the chance to consolidate learning in class.
+- Con 5: Delay between Instruction and Practice.
+After a student watches a video at home, they may have forgotten what it said by the time they have the chance to consolidate learning in class.
 Teachers usually spend several minutes at the start of a lesson simply re-stating what was said in the preparatory video or book.

-- Centralizes the role of Homework: Too much homework can be bad for learners.
+- Con 6: Centralizes the role of Homework.
+Too much homework can be bad for learners.
 Students need recreation time for holistic development.

-- Mixed Empirical Results: A literature review by Chen, Lui, and Martinelli (2017) did not find clear and sustained evidence that flipped learning increases student learning outcomes.
+- Con 7: Mixed Empirical Results.
+A literature review by Chen, Lui, and Martinelli (2017) did not find clear and sustained evidence that flipped learning increases student learning outcomes.